AkisKourouklis/php-mvc/CarExcercise.md

 Print the values of the car's properties using the getter methods.

 For example:
-echo "Company: Nissann";
+echo "Company: Nissan";
-echo "Model: Get";
+echo "Model: Gtr";
 echo "Year: 2010";
 echo "Color: Black";